Three thoughts off the weekend’s World Short Track Speed Skating Championships …

 So the world championships, one year before South Korea hosts its first Winter Olympics, were huge.

-The South Korean men came through, unlike the Sochi Winter Games, where they went medal-less for the first time in Olympic history.
+The South Korean men came through, unlike the Sochi Winter Games, where they went medal-less for the second time in Olympic history.

 Seo Yi-Ra won South Korea’s first overall world title in four years, ending its longest stretch between men’s overall titles since the Koreans came to prominence 25 years ago.
 Sin Da-Woon, part of that desultory effort in Sochi, added the 1500m gold.
 South Korea earned at least one medal in all four individual men’s races in Rotterdam.